Eigenfocus/eigenfocus/README.md

 <br/>

-# PRO Edition (another repo)
+# PRO Edition (another repo) - Pay ONCE
-We have a PRO Edition (Paid) with advanced features for managing complex projects and larger teams.
+We have a PRO Edition (Pay ONCE) with advanced features for managing complex projects and larger teams.

 Here are some of the features: